TOAST-DOCS/RDS-FOR-MARIADB/zh/console-guide.md

 * ❶ Enter the group name.
 * ❷ Select the instance to be viewed on the chart.
+    * Up to 10 instances can be registered to be viewed.

 ### Modify and Delete Group